electricste/aws-s3-clone-bucket-lambda/README.md

 # aws-s3-clone-bucket-lambda
-A small lambda function to clone a sourcebucket to a targetbucket
+A small lambda function (in node.js) that clones a sourcebucket to a targetbucket

 ## Info ##
 This Lambda will copy an entire SOURCE BUCKET to a TARGET BUCKET.